ishantrivedi28/Mausam-App/README.md

 # Mausam

-A Flutter App which lets see the current weather conditions of your place
+A Flutter App which lets you see the current weather conditions of your place.